The Atheist Bible

 By nature, many species can only live if they kill other animals.
 This entails that the life of any carnivore is a continuous chasing, tearing apart, and guzzling of other animals.
 Every single animal chased means the fear of death, the pain of being killed — and a life destroyed.
 All carnivore existence continuously tortures other animals.
 As Robert G. Ingersoll said: In nature, every mouth is a slaughter-house and every stomach is a tomb.

 But the food chain is not the only source of cruelty: Some spider species eat not just their prey, but devore also their mates.
 When lions take over a harem, they secure the dominance of their own genes by slaughtering the entire population of baby lions in the group.
 Some wasps lay their eggs in their prey without killing it, so that the larvae eat their host slowly alive.
 Malaria is a disease transmitted by mosquitos.
 Every year, hundreds of thousands of people die an agonizing death caused by that disease Malaria.
+Until 1910, one percent of mothers in the US died in child birth.
+Giving birth was about as dangerous as having breast cancer today [Steven Pinker: Enlightenment Now, p.
+57].
 It is perverse to call that design “perfect” and that God “benevolent”.

 If God designed nature, then he designed it inherently brutal.
 If creation is as he wishes, then he cannot be benevolent.
 If creation is not as he wishes, then he is not perfect.